 FBA in Afghanistan

-Within the framework of Sweden’s development cooperation with Afghanistan, FBA is focused on two areas:
+Within the framework of Sweden’s development cooperation with Afghanistan, FBA is focused on one area:

 Dialogue and peace mediation